macCesar/purgetss-docs/docs/customization/4-Opacity.md

 slug: the-opacity-modifier
 ---

-# The opacity modifier
+# The Opacity Modifier

 :::info
-You can add an **opacity modifier to ANY of the available color properties**, by adding an **opacity-value** between 0 and 100 to the end of the color name separated with a slash ( / ).
+You can add an **opacity modifier to ANY of the available color properties** by adding an **opacity value** between 0 and 100 to the end of the color name separated with a slash ( / ).
 :::

 ## In your XML files